A hidden Markov model for statistical arbitrage in international crude oil futures markets: Statistical arbitrage strategies

-Regardless the way in which opening/closing signals are determined, another relevant point is how to build the trading position once the opening signal is received.
-In our analysis we adopt a standard approach and we assume that the trading position is determined by the cointegration vector $\lambda=(\lambda^0,\lambda^B,\lambda^S,\lambda^W)$ in \eqref{eqn:spreadWeights}, where $\lambda^0$ determines the borrowing/lending of money from a riskless money market account (earning zero interest rate, for simplicity of presentation).
-Abstracting from transaction costs, if an opening signal is received at time $t$ when $S_t>0$ (resp. $S_t <0$), the investor has to go short (resp. long) on portfolio $\lambda$.
-This generates an inflow of money at time $t$ equal to $|S_t|$.
-Closing this position when the spread reverts back to zero will deliver no cashflow.
-Therefore, these strategies are designed to deliver positive payoffs at their opening, with zero cashflows when they are closed, similarly to standard arbitrage opportunities (of the second kind).
-However, since it is not known ex ante if and when $S_t$ will revert back to zero, these strategies are not pure arbitrage opportunities but rather statistical arbitrage strategies (see \cite{Bon03} and the recent generalizations in \cite{RRS2021} for a mathematical formalization of the concept of statistical arbitrage strategies).
+The above trading rule corresponds to the first crossing of the spread through zero in discrete-time, consistent with standard practice in pairs trading.
+Closing the position as soon as the spread crosses zero will deliver either no cashflow or a small positive one.
+Therefore, these strategies are designed to deliver positive payoffs at their opening, with essentially zero cashflows when they are closed, similarly to arbitrage opportunities of the second kind (see, e.g., \cite{Ingersoll}).
+However, since it is not known ex ante if and when $S_t$ will revert back to zero, these strategies are not pure arbitrage opportunities but only statistical arbitrage opportunities (see \cite{Bon03} and \cite{RRS2021} for a formalization of statistical arbitrage).

+\begin{remark} We emphasize that, by design, our strategies are not zero-net investment strategies, which are a well-established approach in pairs trading.
+Instead, they can be described as ``negative-cost'' investment strategies: they generate a positive cash inflow at initiation and require no cash outflow at closure.
+Nevertheless, like traditional zero-net investment strategies, they do not require initial capital and are, in principle, scalable.
+Importantly, consistent with this feature, the returns reported in Subsection \ref{subsec:PerformanceMeasure} should be interpreted as excess returns. \end{remark}

-In our analysis we shall consider five different statistical arbitrage strategies.
-The first one is a simple benchmark of pairs trading and requires no explicit modelling of the spread process.
-The second and the fourth rules rely only on sample estimates of the moments of the spread.
-On the contrary, the third and the fifth rules exploit our stochastic model for the spread, as they are based on the one-step ahead forecast of the spread and on its forecast interval.
-While the timing of opening signals differs across the five different rules, the closing one is assumed to be the same for simplicity of comparison.
-In particular, if there was an open position at time $t-1$, the position is closed at time $t$ if the spread changes sign (in discrete time, this corresponds to the first passage time of the spread at zero, coherently with the above description).\\
+In our analysis we consider five different statistical arbitrage strategies.
+Strategy 1 serves as a simple benchmark and requires no explicit modelling of the spread process.
+Strategies 2 and 4 are backward-looking in nature and are based on sample estimates of the moments of the spread.
+By contrast, Strategies 3 and 5 exploit the stochastic model introduced in Section 2, as they are based on one-step-ahead forecast of the spread and on the corresponding forecast interval.